andreas-trad/express-happiness/README.md

 <ul>
 <li><b>by loading the "id" field.</b> The resulting field is identical as the definition of the field on the Reusable Params File (code snippet 3)</li>
 <li><b>by loading the "category" field and passing second argument on getField.</b> The "getField" method of FieldsLoader takes a second optional
 attribute.
 This attribute is an object.
-All own keys of this object that are supported by the supported params attrs (table 2) will overwrite the ones defined on the Reusable Params File.</li>
+All own keys of this object that are included in the supported params attrs list (table 2) will overwrite the ones defined on the Reusable Params File.</li>
 <li><b>A totally new parameter.</b> There are cases where a parameter might appear only once and only in one endpoint.
 In such cases there's
 absolutely no need to define it on the Reusable Params File but, instead, you can define it directly on the "fields" array of the endpoint.</li>
 </ul>

 <h3>Dynamic routes</h3>
 A question that arises has to do with the dynamic routes (e.g. "/a/b/:c").
-This is
+This is of course supported by ExpressHappiness and you can totally use it on your Routes Tree Configuration File.
+You can access these fields as you would usually do through the <a href="http://expressjs.com/api.html#req" target="_blank">req object</a> of express.</br>
+Here's a simple demonstration on how to define routes including dynamic params:

+<p>Code Snippet 8. <b>Dynamic Route Params</b></p>
+<pre lang="javascript"><code>
+module.exports.conf = function(fieldsLoader){ // mind the "fieldsLoader" argument
+    return {
+        routes:{
+            a:{
+                subRoutes: {
+                    ":b": { // check the ":b" on the subRoute key
+                        get: {
+                            // endpoint definition
+                        }
+                    }
+                }
+            }
+        }
+    }
+};
+</code></pre>